saagar-parikh/saagar-parikh.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 I am currently pursuing an MS in Electrical and Computer Engineering at Carnegie Mellon University.
-With a strong foundation in engineering, I am committed to applying my skills for complex problem-solving and data-driven decision-making.
-My focus is on Computer Vision, Machine Learning, and Data Science.
+With a strong foundation in engineering, I have applied my skills to experiences in diverse areas like computer vision, AI, and systems optimization, blending algorithmic innovation with hardware efficiency.
+I am passionate about solving complex problems and driving impactful solutions.

-I am actively seeking full-time opportunities in the realm of Machine Learning to contribute my expertise and learn from industry leaders.
+I am actively seeking 2025 full-time opportunities to contribute my expertise and learn from industry leaders.

-**Interests:** Applied Machine Learning, Generative AI, Computer Vision, Data Science